 9. Do Not Fertilize The Plant For A Few Weeks

-Well, if nothing works, you can simply cut the damaged part from the plant.
+If nothing works, you can cut the damaged part from the plant.

 - If the pot is small, lift it with your hands.
 It should feel light if the water content in the soil is less.